markhannel/cascade-classifier/README.md

 <b> A module providing the ability to train cascade classifiers on holographic snapshots. </b>

 ## Explanation of the module.
 `cascade-classifier` provides a set of bash scripts which utilize OpenCV's object detection capabilities.
 A cascade classifier is trained with `opencv_traincascade` over a set of positive and negative images.
 After proper training, the classifier can be used in Python directly with `cv2.CascadeClassifier.detectMultiScale`.
+For convenience, a detection module is provided.

 ## Author List:
 Aidan Abdulali - High School Student, Packer Collegiate Institute